 Admission for special students or mature applicants, as described in the University of Ottawa “General Admission Requirements,” does not apply to the Faculty of Medicine.

 Applications from Graduate Students (Masters and PhD)

-Graduate candidates who are registered in (or have recently completed) a master’s or doctoral degree are allowed to apply to the MD program provided they meet the eligibility requirements, including the completion of the specific prerequisites (sciences/humanities/social sciences) completed with a minimum Grade of B (CÉGEP equivalent 70%).
+Graduate candidates who are registered in (or have recently completed) a master’s or doctoral degree are allowed to apply to either the MD or combined MD/PhD program provided they meet the eligibility requirements, including the completion of the specific prerequisites (sciences/humanities/social sciences) completed with a minimum Grade of B (CÉGEP equivalent 70%).
 These applications will be assessed like all other applications based on the candidate’s academic work during the undergraduate studies, CASPerTM, autobiographical sketch and interview performance.